Step 3: Controlling the Gun Turret with a Gamepad

-In Step 2, we created a controller to perform the minimum control required to stabilize the model, and we learned how to implement and import that controller.
-In Step 3, we attempt to create a slightly more complex controller.
+In Step 2, we created a controller that performs minimal control and learned how to introduce controllers.
+In Step 3, let’s create a slightly more complex controller.

 ../../_images/f310.jpg